Raserber/Latex-university-template-scrartcl/README.md

 - You can use [TeXStudio](https://www.texstudio.org/).
 TeXstudio is an integrated writing environment made for creating LaTeX documents.
 > TeXStudio is a ready-to-use editor for LaTeX that makes it easy to get started.

+- You can use [Overleaf](https://www.overleaf.com/).
+Overleaf is an online editor for writing documents in LaTeX with free and prenium plan.
+> Overleaf is easy *(and ready directly after the account creation)* to use, online, collaborative LaTeX editor
 - You can use [Vim](https://www.vim.org/).
 Vim is a highly configurable text editor.
 > Vim is difficult to use for begginner and not recommended for the uninitiated
 >